 The RT subroutine and the main program are quite similar to those for the first example.
+The computation terminates after the event has been found.

-For this example, BACOLIKR determines that steady state has been reached, i.e., U(1,t) = 1, for $t \approx 1.69363$ .
-(We do not provide a figure showing the solution at this point in time since it is identically equal to 1 across [0,1].)
+For this example, BACOLIKR determines that steady state has been reached, i.e., $U(1,t) \approx 1.0$, for $t \approx 1.6$.
+(We do not provide a figure showing the solution at this point in time since it is approximately equal to 1.0 across the entire spatial domain.)

-4.6 Steady state detection for the Cahn-Allen Equation
+4.6 Steady State Detection for the Cahn-Allen Equation

 The Cahn-Allen Equation (CaAl) [1] models phase separation in multi-component alloy systems.
-It has the form where $\epsilon$ is a problem dependent parameter which we choose to be $10^{-6}$ for this investigation.
+It has the form where ε is a problem dependent parameter which we choose to be 10^{-6} for this investigation.
 The boundary conditions are, and initial solution is,